muraliDomda/restApiAutomationSpringBootCucumberAndTestNG/README.md

 - [ ] **Docker** (for automating test framework's environment)
 - [ ] **SonarQube/SonarLint** (for keeping your code clean and safe)

+🚀 Executing Tests and Generating Reports
+To execute the tests and generate reports using Maven, follow these steps:

+-Open a command prompt or terminal.
+-Navigate to the root directory of the project.
+-Run the following command to clean the project and execute the tests:

+-mvn clean test

+-This command will compile the project, execute the tests, and generate the test reports.

+-After the execution is complete, you can find the generated reports in the target/cucumber-html-reports directory.